 Road Trip: Creswell and Cottage Grove

-Just a twenty minute drive south from Eugene leads to a delightful, undiscovered world of Willamette Valley farms, small towns and waterfall hikes in the foothills of the Cascade Mountains.
-Start your trip on Highway 99 paralleling the Interstate 5.
-You will arrive shortly in the charming communities of Creswell and Cottage Grove.
-Selfies from this trip may include alpacas, movie landmarks, outdoor murals and country bars.
+Escape into a delightful, undiscovered world of Willamette Valley farms, small towns and waterfall hikes.
+Start your trip on Highway 99 paralleling the Interstate 5 just south of Eugene.
+You will arrive shortly in the charming communities of Creswell and Cottage Grove and encounter alpacas, movie landmarks and outdoor murals along the way.

-- Eat at the Creswell Bakery.
+- Take out from Creswell Bakery.
 All road trips in this direction must include a stop at Creswell Bakery (ask any local and we're betting they'll say the same).
 Expect awesome breakfast treats, sandwiches and meat pies baked with farm-to-table devotion.

 - Golf at Emerald Valley Golf & Resort.
-Swing your club where the University of Oregon golf teams practice.
-Emerald Valley's beautiful 18-hole course also has a restaurant, event center and pro-shop.
+Swing your club where the University of Oregon golf teams practice!
+Emerald Valley's beautiful 18-hole course is close to town but feels miles away.
 Students get discounted rates.

 - Creswell Clay Target Sports.
 Spend a day trying out clay target games at the region's premier shotgun club.
-One day memberships are available.
+Single-day memberships are available.

 - Take a movie buffs tour.
 Cottage Grove's charming look first caught Hollywood's attention in 1926 when Buster Keaton filmed "The General" here.
 Today, pay tribute to movie classics like "Animal House" and "Stand By Me" with visits to filming locations around town.

-- Cycle the Row River Trail.
+- Ride the Row River Trail.
 Part of the Covered Bridges Scenic Bikeway, this bike path encircles Dorena Reservoir and passes several of Cottage Grove's historic covered bridges.

 - Waterfall hikes.
-Drive up into the hills for a cluster of waterfalls.
+Drive up into the hills to discover a cluster of waterfalls.

 Where to Stay